thephpleague/oauth2-server/README.md

 ## Tutorials

-A tutorial on how to use the authorization server can be found at [http://alexbilbie.com/2013/02/developing-an-oauth2-authorization-server/](http://alexbilbie.com/2013/02/developing-an-oauth2-authorization-server/).
+A tutorial on how to use the authorization server can be found on the wiki - (https://github.com/php-loep/oauth2-server/wiki/Developing-an-OAuth-2.0-authorization-server)[https://github.com/php-loep/oauth2-server/wiki/Developing-an-OAuth-2.0-authorization-server].

-A tutorial on how to use the resource server to secure an API server can be found at [http://alexbilbie.com/2013/02/securing-your-api-with-oauth-2/](http://alexbilbie.com/2013/02/securing-your-api-with-oauth-2/).
+A tutorial on how to use the resource server to secure an API server can be found at [https://github.com/php-loep/oauth2-server/wiki/Securing-your-API-with-OAuth-2.0](https://github.com/php-loep/oauth2-server/wiki/Securing-your-API-with-OAuth-2.0).

 ## Future Goals